 The next 15 minutes were the worst.
 Stone after stone they walked by and bashed in your pour soul.
 Puddles of blood had already begun to form.
 Seeping into the earth turning into a dull grey/red feeding the flesh of the unknown.
 We sat and watched recording every second of it.
 So helpless and so hopeless, due to your laws.
 Sharia would forever allow this.

-For years I didn’t remember, hidden away in a dark dark whole.
+For years I didn’t remember, hidden away in a dark dark hole.
 Until I heard a similar story and then everything rushed home.
-Sitting in the car crying wondering where did everything come, where did everything go?
+Sitting in the car crying wondering where did everything come from, where did everything go?
 I watched a young girl get stoned, in the biblical sense until she didn’t scream anymore.
 Her breath fed the wind of death that carried all in these traditional ways.
 Her blood seeped into the earth which hundreds before had also fed.
 This is Afghanistan boys and girls, shit like this is why at times I held a gun to my throat.

 Clay D is a father and veteran of 5 war zones with 9 combat deployments, 3 brothers KIA, and 1 Divorce.
 Most of his adult life was spent in the Middle East & South East Asia.